Ahmednagar railway station: History

 Ahmednagar station will now be a part of the Pune railway division.
-Twenty four (24) stations of the Daund-Ankai section will be merged with Pune railway division.
-The Daund-Ankai section is currently under the management of the Solapur railway division.
-The change to the Pune division will increase the chances of starting demu services between Ahmednagar and Pune stations.
+Twenty-four stations on the Daund–Ankai section will be merged with the Pune railway division.
+The Daund–Ankai section is currently under the management of the Solapur railway division.
+The change to the Pune division will increase the chances of starting DEMU services between Ahmednagar and Pune stations.